JonSwallow/441Again/README.md

 #### Conclusions

-When aggrivated by coding; stop, breathe and look for a solution.
+When aggravated by coding; stop, breathe and look for a solution.
 (test)